Hello there, in this article we would be sharing with you top 3 reasons to invest in Nigerian Farmland in 2022.

 The value of an acre of land is several times its initial worth after a while.
 How much more is the value of farmland?
 This form of investment is actually a cheaper and smarter real estate option as the same price of N50,000,000 that gets you a plot of land at Lekki can get you 200 acres of land in Ogbomoso, which is 1,200 plots.

 Even better, farmlands have a better prospect of transitioning to another real estate asset class.
 Many cities of today were really just the farmlands of yesterday.
 If you’re looking to invest in real estate with significant appreciation, farmland is the smart choice to make.

 3. Unique asset class

-A farmland investment beats other asset classes in the places that really matter.
+This investment type beats other asset classes in the places that really matter.
 Take equity building, for instance, by using funds from net income that is not needed for family living or income taxes, farmers and investors can build equity to generate future income, as a source of retirement income, or to keep in trust for posterity.

 4. Limited risk

 There is no investment without risk, but investing in farmland offers you lesser risk.
 Considering that people are always going to demand food, farming would invariably stay in business & farmland would always be in high demand.
 One major thing to consider when investing is the stability of the market.

 In spite of highs and lows and financial headwinds that may trouble the stock market, agribusiness and the need for food retain their status.
 An investment in farmland comes with limited risks as it is backed up by stable assets which are unlikely to depreciate.

 5. The need to diversify an investment portfolio